thejzain/xip/README.md

 ## Work in Progress & Limitations

-  * **Tar.gz Archiving for Files:**  Currently, archiving using `tar.gz` only works correctly when archiving directories.
-Archiving individual files or a mix of files and directories into a `.tar.gz` archive is not yet functioning as expected and will be addressed in future updates.
-  * **Zip Archiving:** Archiving to `.zip` format is not implemented in this version.
   * **Error Handling:** Error handling is basic and will be improved for more informative messages.
   * **Format Support:**  Currently, only `.zip` and `.tar.gz` are supported.
 More archive formats may be added in the future.
 ``